 Tabletting Tools Polishing:

 Tabletting tools are essential components used in Tablet Press Machines.
-A smooth and polished pressing surface is effective to operate, because of the low friction force.
-Inovatec drag finishing machine effectively polishes the pressing surface area at a short amount of time.
+A smooth and polished pressing surface is achievable because of the low friction force.
+Inovatec drag finishing machine effectively polishes the pressing surface area in a short amount of time.

-Furthermore, this reduces the tendency of tablets to adhere to the tools, which in turn gives a smoother tabletting process.
+Furthermore, this reduces the tendency of tablets to adhere to the tools, which in turn gives a smoother tableting process.
 This process is a great cost-saving for pharmaceutical manufacturers.
-You can polish your tabletting tools in a fully automatic process without hand contact.
+You can polish your tableting tools in a fully automatic process without hand contact.

 9. What media type is best for Drag Finishing Machines?